Morisco: Castile, Extremadura and the rest of Andalusia

-In the Canary Islands
+Canary Islands

 The situation of the Moriscos in the Canary Islands was different from on continental Europe.
-They were not the descendants of Iberian Muslims but were Muslim Moors taken from Northern Africa in Christian raids (cabalgadas) or prisoners taken during the attacks of the Barbary Pirates against the islands.
+They were not the descendants of Iberian Muslims but were Muslim Moors taken from Northern Africa in Christian raids (cabalgadas) or prisoners taken during the attacks of the Barbary pirates against the islands.
 In the Canary Islands, they were held as slaves or freed, gradually converting to Christianity, with some serving as guides in raids against their former homelands.
-When the king forbade further raids, the Moriscos lost contact with Islam.
-They became a substantial part of the population of the islands, reaching one-half of the inhabitants of Lanzarote.
+When the king forbade further raids, the Moriscos lost contact with Islam and became a substantial part of the population of the islands, reaching one-half of the inhabitants of Lanzarote.
 Protesting their Christianity, they managed to avoid the expulsion that affected European Moriscos.
 Still subjected to the ethnic discrimination of the pureza de sangre, they could not migrate to the Americas or join many organizations.
 Later petitions allowed for their emancipation with the rest of the Canarian population.

 Religion

 Christianity

 While the Moors chose to leave Spain and emigrate to North Africa, the Moriscos accepted Christianity and gained certain cultural and legal privileges for doing so.

-Many Moriscos became devout in their new Christian faith, and in Granada, some Moriscos were killed by Muslims for refusing to renounce Christianity.
+Many Moriscos became devout in their new Christian faith, and in Granada, many Moriscos became Christian martyrs, as they were killed by Muslims for refusing to renounce Christianity.
 In 16th century Granada, the Christian Moriscos chose the Virgin Mary as their patroness saint and developed Christian devotional literature with a Marian emphasis.